codedemonuk/codedemonuk.github.io/_posts/blog/2015/2015-05-25-removing-superfluous-http-headers-in-aspnet.markdown

 When creating a new ASP.Net MVC project, by default you will end up with a number of extra HTTP headers in your responses which can safely be removed.

 These headers will advertise which version of Windows you are hosting on, and which versions of the .Net framework and ASP.Net version you are developing with.
-As well as being needless bloat over the wire, they are also giving away information to potential hackers about your software which can later be used to try and find vulnerabilities.
+As well as being needless bloat over the wire, they also give away information to potential hackers about your software.

 <!--more-->